 control systems together.
 Now in order to combine control systems

-you must prevent short circuiting as this can damage your components.
-Since the control boxes connect actuators to ground when not activated we cannot use them for direct control in parallel.
+, you must prevent short-circuiting as this can damage your components.
+Since the control boxes connect actuators to the ground when not activated we cannot use them for direct control in parallel.

-For soldering we recommend using Soldering Paste or "Flux" as it helps the solder spread evenly with less heat.
-3.
+2. For soldering, we recommend using Soldering Paste or "Flux" as it helps the solder spread evenly with less heat.

 Apply some heat to the wire and add more solder.
 This will secure the connection but be careful, too much heat can damage the diode.
 6.